Samuel Furfari, Professeur à l’Université libre de Bruxelles,

 Firstly, as they cannot be correctly detrended, because they are a-periodic, they interfere with, and amplify an eventual anthropogenic effect that is tracked in the anomalies.

-Secondly, they induce biases and fake anomalies in calculating the average temperature over the reference period, as shown in the figure below (Masson, ).
+Secondly, they induce biases and fake anomalies in calculating the average temperature over the reference period, as shown in Figure 10 below (Masson, ).

-Fig. 9 : Anomalies and periodic signals of period comparable to the length of the reference period
+Fig. 10.
+Anomalies and periodic signals of period comparable to the length of the reference period.

 The figure shows the problems associated to defining an anomaly when the signal exhibits a periodic signal of length comparable to the reference period used for calculating this anomaly.
 To make the case simple, a sinusoid is considered of period equal to 180 years (a common periodicity detected in climate related signals), thus 360° = 180 years, and 60° = 30 years (the length of the reference period used by IPCC for calculating anomalies).
 For our purpose, 3 reference periods of 60° (30 years) have been considered along the sinusoid (the red horizontal lines marked reference 1, 2 and 3).
 On the right side of the picture, the corresponding anomalies (measurement over the next 30 year minus the average value over the reference period) have been represented.
 It can be seen, obviously, that the anomalies exhibit different trends.
 Obviously also, all those trends are fake because the real signal is a sinusoid of overall mean value equal to zero.
 In other words there is no trend, only a periodic behaviour.